 Contactless payment terminals are particularly good for shoppers with limited dexterity or vision as they don’t have to worry about dealing with a small keypad.
 Accessible payment systems like BPay(opens in a new tab) also provide a good alternative to having to locate a payment card in a wallet or purse.

 Free retail apps can help make the consumer journey easier and more accessible.
 Neatebox’s ‘Welcome’(opens in a new tab) allows customers to connect with store staff so they can get assistance in store if needed and retailers can receive information on their customer’s access requirements in advance of someone's visit.

-UbaMarket allows customers to plan their trip in advance and understand where items can be found in a shop and Be My Eyes connects blind and low-vision people with sighted volunteers and company representatives for visual assistance through a live video call.
+UbaMarket(opens in a new tab) allows customers to plan their trip in advance and understand where items can be found in a shop and Be My Eyes(opens in a new tab) connects blind and people with low vision with sighted volunteers and company representatives for visual assistance through a live video call.